TonyRapoza/TonyRapoza.github.io/index.md

 Finally, in my third enhancement to this artifact, I will be converting the project over to the previously mentioned database system that I built.
 This shows not only my ability to completely build a back-end system from scratch, but also my ability to structure it in a way that is re-usable, efficient, and customizable to the program I have built.
 I also hope my narrative will convey to you my thought process behind why I decided to migrate to a custom system from the original SQLite system.

-Throughout this portfolio, I have made an effort to showcase my desire and ability to maximize efficiency and work smarter, not harder.
+Throughout this portfolio, I have showcased my desire and ability to maximize efficiency and work smarter, not harder.
 I value re-usability, readability, and customizability above all else when programming as most of the time other people will be collaborating with me and these attributes make collaboration and teamwork run smoothly.
+This also shows that I am experienced in tailoring code specifically optimized to support organizational decisions.
+I also have shown that not only am I able to implement well established practices, but I am also an out of the box thinker.
+Lastly, I built my program in a way that prioritized security best practices.

 Thank you for taking the time to read about me and my approach to programming.